msg-systems/holmes-extractor/README.md

 matching via the [`Manager.match()` function](#manager-match-function) and looking for situations where the document token objects are shared across multiple match objects.

-One important exception to this piece of advice is when [embedding-based matching](#embedding-based-matching) is active.
+One possible exception to this piece of advice is when [embedding-based matching](#embedding-based-matching) is active.
 Because whether or not each word in a search phrase matches then depends on whether or not other words in the same search phrase have been matched, large, complex